hughbien/charted/README.md

 TODO
 ====

-* ignore same domain referrers
-* optimize with If-Not-Modified (or use ?timestamp parameter)
 * ignore cookie for developers
 * deploy task in Rakefile for development
 * consider indexes on created_at, *